 A lot of my clients are intrigued with incorporating custom plaster register vent grilles into their projects.
 But they don’t understand how they are installed, and there is often trepidation.
 I took these photos on the job site to help you visualize how they are installed.

 Here, one of our custom 2″ inch thick plaster registers has been secured in place with the manufacturer supplied metal clips.
+The “gap” between the panel and the adjacent wall surfaces will soon be filled in with drywall, fiberglass mesh tape and additional coats of drywall mud.

 ABOVE: Another close up photo of the front edge of the panel.
 See how it has a thin frame routed all around?
 This allows you to install the metal “Z” clips along the edge.
 It gives you many options for how best to secure the panel to the adjacent wood framing.

-Installation Details for Plaster Registers
+Installation Details for Plaster Registers in Spanish homes

 This photo below shows how you will need to cut back the 5/8″ drywall by approximately 3/4″ – 1″ (from the opening of the ductwork box).